 • Design a course load that will capitalize on your child’s learning strengths and interests, and make an impact on college admissions committees

-• Maximize admissions chances by designing an extra-curricular program that will add value to your child’s academic profile and boost college admissions chances
+• Maximize admissions chances by designing an extracurricular program that will add value to your child’s academic profile and boost college admissions chances

 • Prepare your child for the PSAT, SAT, and ACT